nepster-web/php-mlm-matrix/README.md

 Library for working with MLM matrices.

-Что такое MLM матрицы ?
+What is the MLM matrix?
 -----------------------

 Among the many MLM compensation plans available today, the Matrix plan is among the most popularly